mlab817/faqs/src/cascading-community-rainwater-catchment-project/why-did-the-project-chose-three-(3)-river-basins-only-how-about-the-others-how-were-the-project-area.md

 ---
  title: Why did the project chose three (3) river basins only?
 How about the others?
 How were the project areas selected?

-tags: ["project","chose","three","river","basins","others","project","areas","selected"]

  ---

-### Cascading Community Rainwater Catchment Project
+## Cascading Community Rainwater Catchment Project

-## Why did the project chose three (3) river basins only?
+# Why did the project chose three (3) river basins only?
 How about the others?
 How were the project areas selected?

  - Project sites were identified based on the following set of criteria: